 Our blended learning plan has been made with our students and their families in mind.
 We believe that this strategy will work best for the students at our school.

 There are videos on the website for parents to use to support their children in accessing online learning.
-These have already been shared with your child too.

 What we expect from your child

 It is important that your child engages with learning, if they are able to.
 If they aren’t engaging with the learning, we’ll provide additional support through monitoring engagement, phone calls home and intervention.

 We kindly ask for your support so that we can continue to provide high-quality education for your child and please contact us if you have any issues.

 1. What parents can do if their child is well enough to work from home?

 If your child does not have access to the appropriate ICT equipment to continue with education remotely, they will be provided with a laptop from school.
 Information is already available on the school website that offers guidance to parents about blended learning and they will be reminded of this.
 If in any doubt contact your child’s behaviour for learning team.

 2. How long will the work you set take students to complete?